 While you haven't passed out yet, you think you might.
 The prospect may frighten you.
 You may also think, "What if I pass out, what will everyone think of me?"
 The thought of passing out frightens you, which can cause more symptoms and fear.

-This symptom can also be experienced as a dizzy/lightheaded ‘spell,’ that is like having a sudden feeling of being dizzy/lightheaded that then disappears.
+Anxiety dizziness can also be experienced as a dizzy/lightheaded 'spell,' that is like having a sudden feeling of being dizzy/lightheaded that then disappears.

-This symptom and/or ‘spells’ can come and go suddenly, come and linger, or come and remain for some time.
-This symptom and/or ‘spells’ might occur rarely, frequently, or persistently.
+Anxiety dizziness and/or 'spells' can come and go suddenly, come and linger, or come and remain for some time.
+This symptom and/or 'spells' might occur rarely, frequently, or persistently.

-This symptom can also be characterized as having ‘episodes’ of dizziness/lightheadedness/feeling like you are going to pass out that come and go, or come and eventually ease off, even if only slightly.
+Anxiety dizziness can also be characterized as having 'episodes' of dizziness/lightheadedness/feeling like you are going to pass out that come and go, or come and eventually ease off, even if only slightly.
 Even people who experience persistent dizziness/lightheadedness/feeling like you are going to pass out notice that they experience waves (episodes) of increases and decreases of this symptom.

 All variations and combinations of the above are common.